tazzben/project-based-assessment/README.md

 All methods return the following:

 1. Rubric difficulty estimates as a pandas dataframe.
+Additional interpretation columns are provided in this dataframe that will be described below.
 2. Student ability estimates as a pandas dataframe.
+Additional interpretation columns are provided in this dataframe that will be described below.
 3. Bootstrap confidence intervals and P-Values as a pandas dataframe.
+P-Values are only provided when estimating the non-linear model as they will always be zero for the linear model (by construction the estimates are constrained between 0 and 1 in the linear model).
 4. The number of times the bootstrap routine could not find a solution (if any).
 5. Number of observations.
 6. Number of parameters.